Pharmaceutical Benefits Scheme: Prescription Shopping Programme

+Research

+Research uses

+An anonymised 10% sample of people eligible for medicines subsidised by the Pharmaceutical Benefits Scheme (PBS) is made available for research purposes.
+Licences are held between Services Australia, who hold the data for the PBS, and academics at Monash University, University of New South Wales, University of South Australia and the University of Western Australia to use the data for research purposes.
+Research outputs from this data have to be approved by Services Australia prior to publication.
+This data can create a picture of dispensed medicines in Australia and allows trends in medicines usage to be explored.

 The Grattan Institute Report March 2013

 Grattan Institute Health Program released a report titled "Australia’s bad drug deal" by Dr Stephen Duckett, in which he states that Australia's Pharmaceutical Benefits Scheme pays at least $1.3 billion a year too much for prescription drugs.
 New Zealand, which has capped its budget and appointed independent experts to make decisions through the Pharmaceutical Management Agency (Pharmac), pays a sixth as much as the PBS for the same drugs.
 Public hospitals in two Australian states pay much lower prices than the PBS.
 In one case, the prices are just a sixth of PBS prices.
 In one extreme example the report states that "The price of one drug, Olanzapine, is 64 times higher on the PBS than in Western Australian public hospitals".
 This report proposes three ways Australia can regain its lost leadership in pharmaceutical pricing.